Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 24
-## 24] The file sum-me.txt has a list of numbers, one per line.
+> The file sum-me.txt has a list of numbers, one per line.
 Print the sum of these numbers.

 ```
 cat sum-me.txt|paste -sd+|bc